-The roots of any tree are without doubt are fundamental to its survival.
+The roots of any tree are without a doubt fundamental to its survival.
 Apart from offering a firm foundation to keep the tree upright, they are the source of water and nutrients for the tree.

 Removing or cutting tree roots above the ground can kill your tree, but at the very least will make it less structurally stable.
-There are instances however when roots from your trees that are outside the trees natural dropline can be removed as long as they are pruned by a certified arborist.
+There are instances however when roots from your trees that are outside the tree’s natural dropline can be removed as long as they are pruned by a certified arborist.

 Tree roots come to the surface in search of oxygen and moisture.
 There can be many reasons for the roots to breach the surface and these can include:

-Competition between nearby trees roots
+- Competition between nearby tree roots

-Ideally you would be aiming to keep roots as the odds of a freshly cut root becoming infected it high, which in extreme cases can result in the decay or death of the tree.
+Ideally, you would be aiming to keep roots as the odds of a freshly cut root becoming infected it high, which in extreme cases can result in the decay or death of the tree.

 But exposed roots can be unsightly, so if you cannot cover or hide them, there is not a lot you can, so go ahead and remove them.

 If the exposed roots are inside the dropline of your tree, then there is a formula to work out how close you can prune roots to the tree trunk.

 Trunk diameter x 10 = Minimum safe distance for root pruning.

 So if you have a tree with a trunk diameter of 15”, the closest you can prune the roots without jeopardizing the stability of the tree is 150 inches or 12.5 feet.